You can submit to any 1 of the available deadlines in the year.

 You should give your administrative department sufficient notice that you intend to apply.

-Your organisation must submit your application before 16:00 on 20 September 2022.
+Your organisation must submit your application before 4:00pm UK time on the deadline date.

 Indicate that the proposal is a partnership grant